 This year, approximately 1 in 6 Americans will become sickened as a result of foodborne disease, according to the U.S. Centers for Disease Control and Prevention.
 That’s 48 million people, or 15 percent of the population.
 Of those, nearly 130,000 will be hospitalized and 3,000 to 5,000 will die.
 Young children, older adults and those with compromised immune systems will be the most vulnerable to serious illness.

-These are preventable illnesses, and The Law Offices of Jeffrey S. Glassman, Boston personal injury attorneys, are committed to fighting for the rights of those who have suffered as a result of the carelessness of food cultivators, processors and distributors.
+These are preventable illnesses, and Jeffrey Glassman Injury Lawyers, Boston personal injury attorneys, are committed to fighting for the rights of those who have suffered as a result of the carelessness of food cultivators, processors and distributors.

 Whether it is improper levels of pesticides or contamination during manufacturing or poor preparation or storage, there are many different sources of food poisoning.
 Not every instance of foodborne illness will warrant litigation, but many do.